jyalim/sol-status-page/README.md

 Shell script will only save every tenth `zstd -19` compressed comma-separated value (csv) files (every ten minutes).
 This is determined by an incremented counter that is stored in `snapshot/.snapshot_modulo.do.not.delete`.
-When there are errors, the `zstd` file will not be generated and `csv`s will not be removed.
+When there are errors the `zstd` file will not be generated and `csv`s will not be removed.
 This is to help determine what occurred in the data and catch all edge cases.

 The final html page is made available to the OOD nodes through Salt symbolically linking the html file: